 However, a mysterious figure puts a hex on the portrait and the reverse happens: the painting gets better looking while Howard gets uglier with every evil thing that he does.

-So by 2007 the Prime Minister looks like Gollum.
-Worried about losing the next election Mr Howard goes ‘to the people’ but is beaten up during another Cronulla race riot, wakes up in hospital and, because of his head injures, can only speak in Urdu.
-Fearing that he is a Pakistani spy Howard is whisked away by ASIO, air dropped into Pakistan, captured by the American military, thrown into Guantanamo Bay and forced to share a cell with David Hicks who uses him as a commode.
+So by 2007, the Prime Minister looks like Gollum.
+Worried about losing the next election Mr Howard goes ‘to the people’ but is beaten up during another Cronulla race riot, wakes up in hospital and, because of his head injuries, can only speak in Urdu.
+Fearing that he is a Pakistani spy Howard is whisked away by ASIO, air-dropped into Pakistan, captured by the American military, thrown into Guantanamo Bay and forced to share a cell with David Hicks who uses him as a commode.